thomastoumasu/fullstack-memo/Readme.md

 docker-compose creates a DNS, container can be accessed from inside (=from other containers) with their image name, like frontend:3000.
 If port published with -p, from outside (=from the host) with localhost:3010
 scaling: docker compose up --scale whoami=3 (be sure to leave host port unspecified otherwise conflict)
 with load balancer: https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker/chapter-3/docker-networking see local container-applications-main/scaling-exercise

-docker hub: if not specified, the tag :latest simply refers to the most recent image that has been built and pushed
+image name: registry/organisation/image:tag  (organisation can be an individual). registry will default to Docker hub, organisation to library and tag to latest. latest refers to the most recent image that has been built and pushed.
+thomastoumasu/k8s-backend:serverless-amd  or just ubuntu
 build for GKE (default is amd) on M1 (arm):
 -  export DOCKER_DEFAULT_PLATFORM=linux/amd64 or
 -  docker build --platform linux/amd64 -t imagename . or